 The archipelago nation of Malta located in the Mediterranean Sea can easily capture the imagination of international contractors looking for clients in a unique setting.
-There is a demand for talented workers in many industries, and it can be worthwhile to look into Malta as your next destination.
+There is a demand for talented workers in many industries, and it can be worthwhile to look into contracting in Malta as your next destination.
 Malta is a member of the European Union, which will smooth the process for EU nationals.

 As you search for clients, it is advised to review what will be required to work in Malta as a contractor, and what options you have for getting paid, establishing residence, and managing taxes.
 This guide will give you an idea of how to begin, and set yourself up for a successful stay.

 Do I need a visa to be a contractor in Malta?

 EU nationals do not need a work visa in Malta and only must apply for a residence permit.
 Non-EU citizens from ‘third countries (including the UK post-Brexit) can apply for a self-employment visa.
 However, the requirements are onerous, including a EUR 500,000 investment of capital, so most likely not suited to the average contractor.
 Still, there are options for a non-EU citizen to work in Malta.